dudw/webdav-1/README.md

     	how often to poll runtime stats (default 30)
   -ps int
     	https port (tls) (default 6201)
+  -quiet
+    	only log errors
+  -uniq string
+    	if using syslog, a unique process name for easier debugging (default "__DAV__") -v	show version number

  **NOTE** you'll need a cert.pem and key.pem for tls to work